 That’s why OCP is campaigning to remind New Zealanders that: Good Days Are More Common Than You Think .

-We're really get in behind this campaign, and putting in a lot of effort to get this message to as many New Zealanders as we can.
+We're really getting behind this campaign, and putting in a lot of effort to get this message to as many New Zealanders as we can.
 So, you may see some billboards around, our new video, and a series of social media posts.
 To stay in the loop with our campaign, and other updates, you can follow us on Facebook and Instagram.

 We've also developed some refreshed posters and brochures to reflect this campaign, and we're confident they'll provide a great source of encouragement for New Zealanders to take that first step, and seek support.
 So, if see some around at your workplace or elsewhere, be sure to grab one and have a read.